patters-match/z88/oz/readme.txt

                                      -  *  -

 You've now ready to compile the Z88 rom!
-Just execute the rom.bat script (or rom.sh for Unix developers) and you will have the latest OZ rom compiled from SVN.
+Just execute the makerom.bat script (or makerom.sh for Unix developers) and you will have the latest OZ rom compiled from SVN, that can be installed as a binary for slot 0, if you have a 512K flash AMD chip configured on the original motherboard.

+OZ has been ported to slot 1 as well, which enables you to blow the code to a 1MB flash card and get it booted automatically by the built-in ROM.
+To compile it, simply

+        makerom.bat 1   (DOS)
+or
+        ./makerom.sh 1  (UNIX)

+You use RomUpdate (/z88apps/romupdate) to actually blow the bank binaries to the flash card.
+Upload "romupdate.bas", "romupdate.crc", and the generated "romupdate.cfg" file with the oz.* bank files to your Z88.
+Start a BBC BASIC application and RUN"romupdate.bas".
+The flash card will be cleared and the binaries blown; finally the Z88 is hard reset and OZ is booted in slot 1.

 You can install/run the rom binary in the Z88 emulator, OZvm (in /tools/ozvm), or using a conventional Eprom programmer and re-blow your 128K or larger chip to be inserted into a real Z88.